 Prior to publishing the content is always thoroughly checked and edited by Iain who is the founder.
 In addition to considering the accuracy of the content, he is also trying to think of ways to make the article more useful.

 As stated above, much of the content is monetized.
 You can read more about this on our Advertising Disclosure page.
 We always disclose when we are making money from an aspect of the content.
 Many goods and services exist to solve real-world problems and make things easier.
 What we try to do is recommend things that we have either used ourselves (with good results) or have thoroughly researched to the point where we are confident that it is benefitting the reader to receive the suggestion of that product or service.
-Recommending something that is closely related to the topic of an article can benefit the reader.
+Recommending something closely related to the topic of an article can benefit the reader.

 Updating content is crucial in an ever-changing world.
 What we try to do is monitor content clusters and update them periodically.
 This involves reading through the content and updating information as required and also trying to make it better by adding new things.